 8. Patagonian Desert - 200,000 Square Miles

-This is the largest desert in the South American nation of Argentina, occupying a land surface area totalling about 200,000 square miles.
-It is primarily located in Argentina, though parts extend into Chile.
-Patagonia is bounded by the Atlantic Ocean to the east and the Andes Mountains to the west.
-It is a cold winter desert, and temperatures there rarely exceed 12 degrees celsius, and average only 3 degrees celsius.
-The desert is relatively windy due to the descending mountain air and the rain shadow effect.
+Patagonia is bordered by the Atlantic Ocean to the east and the Andes Mountains to the west.
+It is a cold winter desert, with temperatures rarely exceeding 12 degrees Celsius.
+The average temperature is only 3 degrees Celsius.
+The desert is relatively windy due to the descending mountain air.

 7. Great Victoria Desert - 220,000 Square Miles